Amit Shah targets Stalin on language issue, asks CM to impart med, engg education in Tamil | Education

 He further said, ''I appeal to the Tamil Nadu chief minister to start the engineering and medical education in Tamil in the state for the benefit of students.''
 He said Tamil Nadu's culture played a vital role in strengthening India's cultural stream.

-''Be it administrative reforms, attaining spiritual heights, education or the unity and integrity of the nation - Tamil Nadu has reinforced Indian culture in every sphere,'' Shah said at the event, which marked a spectacular match past of continents, yoga display and commando operations.
+''Be it administrative reforms, attaining spiritual heights, education or the unity and integrity of the nation - Tamil Nadu has reinforced Indian culture in every sphere,'' Shah said at the event, which was marked by a spectacular march-past of continents, yoga display and commando operations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)